iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 ### Number of battles fought in summer and winter

 The plots shows the number of won battles by each king fought in summer (1) or winter (0), with a different color for each year in which the battle was fought.
-The poor Robb Stark died during the Red Wedding in year $$299$$, so he did not fight any battle during year $$300$$.We can see that winter has finally come in year $$300$$.
+The poor Robb Stark died during the Red Wedding in year $$299$$, so he did not fight any battle during year $$300$$.
+We can see that winter has finally come in year $$300$$.
 Brace yourself!!

 ![]({{ site.baseurl }}/assets/games_of_tufte/unnamed-chunk-42-1.svg)<!-- -->